SankalpJadhav28/SankalpJadhav28/README.md

 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me sankalpjadhav28@gmail.com
 - 😄 Pronouns: he/she
-- ⚡ Fun fact: I look differnt in every other picture.
+- ⚡ Fun fact: I look different in every other picture.

 <!---
 SankalpJadhav28/SankalpJadhav28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.